wkrueger/redutser/README.md

 ## Known Caveats

   - When actions have no parameters, you will still be required to pass an empty object `{}` to the payload.
-  - (Redux) If using redux 3.x, you might want to disable `strictFunctionTypes` compiler options. `4.x` typings work great.
+  - (Redux) If using redux 3.x, you might want to disable `strictFunctionTypes` compiler options (thats a general redux+ts issue). `4.x` typings work great and are highly recommended.
-  - (TS/VSCode) On some nested structures, editor support may show `any` when it intended to show `...`.
-Don't be tricked.

 ## Building